 Featured image vs Post Thumbnail

 Back in WordPress 2.9 post thumbnails were introduced, but in the next version WordPress 3.0 the name was changed to featured images and has stuck to that since then.
 So if you see anywhere on the web the name post thumbnail it is referring to featured image.
+Here is a great guide on WordPress image sizes you should check out.

 Now you have learned all the important basics about how to add a featured image to your WordPress posts & pages.
 So go ahead and try them out.
 Using the PixelRockstar plugin you can search (give it a try here) in a database of around 4 million images and add images to your posts and pages in seconds, saving your time for creating awesome content for your audience.